JNavith/tailwindcss-theme-variants/README.md

 * **Stacking** on extra **variants**, like `hover` so you can change a link's hover color depending on the theme
 * **Falling back** to a certain theme when no other one could become active, like if a visitor's browser doesn't support JavaScript or the new `prefers-` media queries
 * **As many themes as you want**: light theme, dark theme, red theme, blue theme—just bring your own definitions!
+  * There's a planned feature *"semantics"* that will make multiple themes even easier to work with!

 You are recommended to check out [the comparison table of all Tailwind CSS theming plugins below](#alternatives) before committing to any one.
 By the way, you might have noticed this plugin's documentation / `README` is *very* long—don't let that frighten you!
 I designed it to be *overdocumented* and as exhaustive as possible, and since most of that length is made up of long code snippets, it's shorter than it looks *and* you don't need to go through it all to do well!